benwhalley/mindframe/docs/syntax.md

 This is your professional formualtion of the case so far:
 {{data.formulation}}

-This is what has been said recently:
+This is what has been said recently (last N turns of the conversation):
 {% turns 'all' n=30 %}

 Think about what you would say next.
 Consider all perspectives: